BrandonHoeft/Doing-Bayesian-Data-Analysis/Ch4_Problems.md

 The probability of being in 1st grade and liking fries is 0.02.

-This does not equal the marginal probability of liking fries, 0.4 times the marginal probability of being in 1st grade 0.2, which equals 0.08.
+This does not equal the marginal probability of liking fries, 0.4, times the marginal probability of being in 1st grade, 0.2, which equals 0.08.
 We can infer that food preference is dependent upon grade level.